nus-cs2103-AY1718S1/addressbook-level2/doc/LearningOutcomes.md

 Here's a slightly more difficult exercise.

 * `TextUi` class has more than one responsibility.
-  Try to extract out the responsibility of Formatting text for display (e.g. adding decorations) in to a separate class named `Formatter`.
+  Try to extract out the responsibility of Formatting text for display (e.g. adding decorations) into a separate class named `Formatter`.

 ------------------------------------------------------------------------------------------------------